mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

  <!-- Examples include.... -->

-#### 2. Playtesting as a suitable medium for emerging activities creating third spaces

-Playtesting as an incubator for emerging cultural activities, has been crucial to the development of later stages of this learning design.
-The sum of introdued and emerging elements of repertoires can be framed as constituting the development of a particular game making idioculture.

-As explored in the literature review, playtesting is a process common to game making which corresponds to the evaluation phase of design thinking cycles and the process of user testing in HCI [@fullerton_game_2018].

-The role of play as leading activity is explored by Gutierrez [@gutierrez_learning_2019-1] to facilitate movement between sites of learning

-An analysis on the role of playtesting and an emerging forms of playful playtesting follows.

 <!-- In this section, I recall data to describe some of the emerging playtesting behaviours of participants in relation to the introduced learning design. -->